alexramsey92/Bootstrap-Framework/README.md

 ## Features

-Combines all of the best features of HTML 5 Boilerplate and Bootstrap 3, proving you with a responsive grid framework and cross browser compatibility.
+Combines all of the best features of HTML 5 Boilerplate and Bootstrap 3.

 ## Documentation

 Documentation of HTML5 Boilerplate is included.

+Documentation of Bootstrap is not included but can be found [on their website](http://getbootstrap.com/getting-started/).